jjnether/obsidian_backup/jnetherton/DA/451/451 ATC Update.md

 [file path](<file:///C:\Users\jnetherton\G&W Electric Co\US-PowerGridAutomation - Documents\_Lazer\451 ATC GWI UPDATE>)

+Source 1 IT/ITS = transferring TO source 1

 QUESTIONS:
 - Need to double check logic for emergency transfer
 	- emergency transfer is when we're on the alternate source, and we lose it, but the primary is back